robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="Eads Bridge" src="/uploads/essays/on-newsletters/51-eads-bridge.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>But if RSS was renamed, rebranded, and brought to the surface of the browser then I expect legions of people would adore it.
+      <p>But if <abbr title="Really Simple Syndication">RSS</abbr> was renamed, rebranded, and brought to the surface of the browser then I expect legions of people would adore it.
 No longer would you have to give all these strangers your email address to sign up for the newsletter. </p>
     </div>
   </div>